NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

     A larger value will blur more.
 Default: No blur.

 --extra-crop-length <integer (default: 200)>
     Crop the DEMs this far from the current tile (measured in pixels) before blending them (a small value may result in artifacts).
+This value also helps determine how to plateau the blending weights inwards, away from the DEM boundary.

 --nodata-threshold <float>
     Values no larger than this number will be interpreted as no-data.